ibm-cloud-docs/loadbalancer-service/managing-lb.md

 {:important: .important}
 {:tip: .tip}

-# Monitoring and Managing Your Service
+# Monitoring and managing your service
 {: #monitoring-and-managing-your-service}

 You can edit your configuration or monitor your service performance by clicking on the load balancer name in the load balancer summary page.